james-meadow/bankrupt_prediction/README.md

 Depending on how we want to use these predictions, we can either optimize for high accuracy, or allow lower accuracy and generate a risk score for companies that look like they might go bankrupt.

+After you have trained your model, you must make important adjustments before deploying it to Cloud ML Engine for predictions.
+    1.Export your model to a SavedModel that can be deployed to Cloud ML Engine.
+    2.Ensure that the file size of your SavedModel is under the Cloud ML Engine default limit of 250 MB by exporting a graph specifically for prediction.

 #### Deploy to CMLE